-Figure 1: iFLEX Assistant of the Finnish pilot with relevant stakeholders and external systems 7 Figure 2: Deployment view of the iFLEX Assistant prototype for the Finnish pre-pilot 9 Figure 3: Required packages in Conda environment 10 Figure 4: Dockerfile instructions for iFA 10 Figure 5: Example docker-compose description 11 Figure 6: Deployment view of iFA for Phase 2 of the Greek pilot 12 Figure 7: Smart Plugs Grafana dashboard 15 Figure 8: Building an advanced metering system 18 Figure 9: Connection of the HEMS with end user devices Figure 10: Connection to the heat pump; 1.
-Heat pump control unit; 2.
-EMS communicator; 3.
-Main HEMS control unit Figure 11: Connection point for connecting the EMS communicator to the heat pump control unit 23 Figure 12: The connection point for the HEMS unit to the self-sufficient supply solar power plant via 24 Figure 13: Connection to the distribution electricity meter Landis+Gyr via M-bus one-way communication Figure 14: Example of plotted measurement data obtained from a household meter Figure 15: Heat consumption demand for the household with id 1dc43de2-8ac1-4a95-82a1-76bc83e937f1 30 Figure 16: BOSCH Compress 6000 AW 9 heat pump COP parameters model.
-The curves present characteristics at different inlet water temperature Figure 17: Mock-up of the "My Tariffs" screen of the mobile application 34
+Figure 1: iFLEX Assistant of the apartment building pilot with relevant stakeholders and external systems Figure 2: Deployment view of the iFLEX Assistant prototype for the apartment building iFLEX Assistant 9 Figure 3: Required packages in Conda environment 9 Figure 4: Dockerfile instructions for iFA Figure 5: Example docker-compose description Figure 6: Deployment view of iFA for Phase 3 of the Greek pilot 12 Figure 7: Smart Plugs Grafana dashboard Figure 8 : HERON mobile application with iFA integration 15 Figure 9: Building an advanced metering system Figure 10: Connection of the HEMS with end user devices 21 Figure 11: RS485 connection to Kronoterm KSM main unit Figure 12: Installation of a smart socket and temperature sensor PT100 23 Figure 13: The connection point for the HEMS unit to the self-sufficient supply solar power plant via SolarEdge Modbus RTU communication protocol 24 Figure 14: Connection to the industrial DSO electricity meter Iskraemeco via RS485 one-way (half-duplex) and DLMS/COSEM communication protocol Figure 15: Example of plotted measurement data obtained from a household meter Figure 16: Heat consumption demand for the household with id 1dc43de2-8ac1-4a95-82a1-76bc83e937f1 31 Figure 17: BOSCH Compress 6000 AW 9 heat pump COP parameters model.
+The curves present characteristics at different inlet water temperature Figure 18: Visualisation of the baseline and flexibility potential provided by the AFM.
+Figure 19: Visualisation of the forecasted baseline and flexibility after flexibility request has been received I 34 Figure 20: Visualisation of the forecasted baseline and flexibility after flexibility request has been received by the AFM Figure 21: "My Tariffs" screen of the mobile application 36

-5.2 Tables
+5.1 Tables

 Table 1: Data sent from the I1 interface every 5 seconds .
-1 9 Table 2: Data sent from the I1 interface every 1 hour .
-1 9
+19 Table 2: Data sent from the I1 interface every 1 hour